 The most important property of the model is the Strehler-Mildvan correlation – the trade-off between G and m0.
-Using a method developed by Gavrilov and Gavriolova [63, 64], it can be shown that ln(m0) ≈ -BG + Intercept, where B and Intercept are constants based on K, µ, and p.
+Using a method developed by Gavrilov and Gavriolova {Gavrilov, 1991 #1785;Gavrilov, 2001 #397}, it can be shown that ln(m0) ≈ -BG + Intercept, where B and Intercept are constants based on K, µ, and p.
 This property explains the universality of the Strehler-Mildvan correlation.

 3.4 Intellectual merit, significance and implications

 To our best knowledge, NRMCA is the first mathematical model to demonstrate the network emergent aspect of cellular aging.
 It provides a conceptual framework to explain the seemingly inconsistent experimental data, individual plasticity, and universal demographic characteristic of cellular aging in yeast.
 As an emergent property of networks, cellular aging is a system-level property, which explains the difficulty of pinpointing individual genes as direct causes of aging.
 The universal Strehler-Mildvan characteristic of aging can be attributed to the common interacting patterns of gene/protein networks shared among most species.
-The emergent aspect of aging also provides a link between RLS and CLS, even though specific pathways differ in the two ways of aging [42].
+The emergent aspect of aging also provides a link between RLS and CLS, even though specific pathways differ in the two ways of aging {Laun, 2006 #1068}.

 NRMCA argues that heterogeneity of gene interactions is an important factor between biological aging and non-biological aging.
-If intrinsic stochastic noises are removed from our model, increase of mortality rate would follow the Weibull model, which is often the failure model of complex machinery[63, 64].
-NRMCA can provide a mechanistic foundation for the antagonistic pleiotropy theory [14] and the disposable soma theory [65] on the evolution of aging.
-NRMCA is also consistent with the free radical theory that reactive oxygen species (ROS) is a major source of stochastic damages for aging [13].
+If intrinsic stochastic noises are removed from our model, increase of mortality rate would follow the Weibull model, which is often the failure model of complex machinery{Gavrilov, 1991 #1785;Gavrilov, 2001 #397}.
+NRMCA can provide a mechanistic foundation for the antagonistic pleiotropy theory {Williams, 1957 #273} and the disposable soma theory {Kirkwood, 1977 #56} on the evolution of aging.
+NRMCA is also consistent with the free radical theory that reactive oxygen species (ROS) is a major source of stochastic damages for aging {Harman, 1956 #1036}.

 NRMCA suggests a mechanistic link among robustness, gene networks, and aging.
 NRMCA argues that G is a measure of robustness.
-Robustness can reconcile the mutational costs to individuals and the evolutionary benefits to the population [66], because the phenotypic effects are hidden in most conditions.
-Robustness is related to canalization, and it has been argued that network buffering is a key mechanism of canalization[66-70].
+Robustness can reconcile the mutational costs to individuals and the evolutionary benefits to the population {Wagner, 2012 #2242}, because the phenotypic effects are hidden in most conditions.
+Robustness is related to canalization, and it has been argued that network buffering is a key mechanism of canalization{Masel, 2009 #532;Masel, 2010 #2111;Levy, 2008 #606;Wagner, 2012 #2242;Wagner, 2000 #567}.
 Our model also demonstrates that network biology is a useful way to tackle biological complexity, and can provide insight not easily achieved by reductionist approaches.

 3.5.
 Other key previous and preliminary results in support of the proposed network model

-PI has a demonstrated record of yeast aging research[2-4], network analysis[5, 6], computational and experimental genomics[2, 7-9], and mathematical modeling[10].
-My group published the first quantitative study on yeast aging using the Gompertz model and reported the Strehler-Mildvan correlation in yeast[4].
+PI has a demonstrated record of yeast aging research{Guo, 2011 #1089;Qin, 2008 #516;Qin, 2006 #461}, network analysis{Qin, 2003 #566;Qin, 2008 #561}, computational and experimental genomics{Qin, 2004 #565;Guo, 2011 #1089;Kravets, 2010 #2419;Qin, Submitted`, in revision. #2420}, and mathematical modeling{Gilchrist, 2007 #562}.
+My group published the first quantitative study on yeast aging using the Gompertz model and reported the Strehler-Mildvan correlation in yeast{Qin, 2006 #461}.
 My lab has since reaffirmed the Strehler-Mildvan correlation by phenotyping more yeast strains.
-My lab reported that tolerance to genomic instability, measured by loss of heterozygosity, is associated with yeast replicative lifespan [3].
+My lab reported that tolerance to genomic instability, measured by loss of heterozygosity, is associated with yeast replicative lifespan {Qin, 2008 #516}.
 My lab has collected more than 150 natural isolates of yeast, whose genomes have been sequenced, partially sequenced, or are being sequenced (see Botstein’s letter).
 Three more highlights are presented here.

 3.5.1.
 Diploid cells have larger G than haploid cells.